 Summer is a time to relax and enjoy the warm weather.
-But with inflation heating up, it’s hard not to sweat rising prices.
-From increased utility bills to vacations and weddings, there are a lot of expenses that comes with the season of sun and fun.
+But with inflation heating up, it’s hard not to sweat rising prices, or fall off track financially.
+From increased utility bills to vacations and weddings, many expenses accompany the season of sun and fun.

 1. Tackle your utilities and regular expenses first

-During the summer months, when utility bills tend to be higher, that search for savings become more urgent.
+During the summer months, when utility bills are higher, the search for savings becomes more urgent.

-Fortunately, there are a number of things you can do to cut down on your utility expenses without making any major lifestyle changes.
-Here are a few tips to get you started:
+Fortunately, you can do several things to reduce utility expenses without making significant lifestyle changes.
+Here are a few tips to get you started.

-Install a programmable thermostat: A programmable thermostat can help you save money by automatically adjusting the temperature in your home based on your schedule.
-By setting it to cool your home during the daytime when you’re away and at night when you’re asleep, you can use less energy overall and see a significant reduction in your utility bills.
+A programmable thermostat can help you save money by automatically adjusting the temperature in your home based on your schedule.
+By setting it to cool your home during the daytime when you’re away and at night when you’re asleep, you can use less energy overall and significantly reduce your utility bills.

-Unplug unused electronics: Even when they’re turned off, electronics can still use energy if they’re plugged in.
-So, if you have any electronics that you’re not using, unplug them to save money on your energy bill.
-(No, we’re not talking your fridge and oven.
-Think you’re a fully charged laptop or cell phone.
+Even when turned off, electronics can still use energy if they’re plugged in.
+So, unplug any electronics you’re not using to save money on your energy bill.
+No, we’re not talking about your fridge or oven but rather a fully charged laptop or cell phone.

 2. Tackle travel expenses early

 Travel is expensive this summer.
-Between soaring gas prices and more people revenge spending, the prices for everything from hotels to airline tickets reflect the demand: high and pricey.
+Between soaring gas prices and revenge spending, the prices for everything from hotels to airline tickets reflect demand, resulting in higher costs.

--Skip it.
-Hear me out.
-It pays to be flexible.
+Hear me out; it pays to be flexible.
 Instead of traveling when prices are higher, plan your vacation during the off-season or shoulder season.
-This can help you save money on airfare, hotels, and other travel expenses.
-If you can be open to different travel dates, destinations, and activities, your money will go a lot further.
+You’ll be more likely to save on airfare, hotels, and other travel expenses.
+If you can be open to different travel dates, destinations, and activities, your money will go much further.
 This will help you find the best deals and save money.

--Look for discounts: There are many ways to get discounts on travel expenses.
+There are many ways to get discounts on travel expenses.
 Look for coupons, promo codes, and special deals.
 You can also join loyalty programs to get discounts on future travel.
-(We dive into all the ways to save in this in depth list here.)
+We dive into all the ways to save in this in-depth list here.

--Think outside the box: There are many unconventional ways to save money on travel.
-Consider Couchsurfing, house swapping, or taking a road trip instead of flying.
-These options can help you save money and have a more unique experience.
+There are many unconventional ways to save money on travel.
+Consider couch surfing, house swapping, or taking a road trip instead of flying.
+These options can help you save money and have a unique experience.

-This will help you avoid going into debt or having to use credit cards.
+This list will help you avoid going into debt or having to use credit cards.

 3. If you’re going to a wedding

--RSVP “No.” Hear me out.
+Again, hear me out.
 Not all weddings deserve your attendance.
 In the words of Kenneth, “I need you to understand that you DO NOT owe anyone your presence (or a present) at a single one of these coming events.
 You don’t owe anyone your time or money.
-(Unless, there’s like a contract.)”
+(Unless, there’s like a contract).”
 Boundaries are healthy.

-– Use a gift registry: Most couples will have a gift registry set up, so take advantage of it!
-This way you can be sure that the couple will actually like and use the gift you give them.
+Most couples will have a gift registry set up, so take advantage of it!
+This way, you can ensure that the couple will actually like and use the gift you give them.

 4. Keep an eye on your spending this summer